Skip to main content

 Let’s imagine that our good pal, Max Benny, doesn’t get along so well with his Aunt IRMAA.
 As a matter of fact, he tries to avoid her at all costs.
 Then one day, she shows up on the front porch, suitcase in hand, “My favorite nephew!
 Aren’t you glad to see me?” – I’ll take NO for 800, Alex.

-What is Income Related Monthly Adjustment Amounts (IRMAA)
+What Are Income Related Monthly Adjustment Amounts (IRMAA)

 Determinations (initial and all subsequent) of IRMAA are based on your modified adjusted gross income (MAGI) from two years prior.
-In other words, the Social Security Administration (SSA) uses your MAGI for 2022 to determine your Medicare premiums for 2024.
-If your income for 2022 was above certain thresholds, then your premiums will be higher (Hello, Aunt IRMAA!).
+In other words, the Social Security Administration (SSA) uses your MAGI for 2024 to determine your Medicare premiums for 2026.
+If your 2024 income was above certain thresholds, your premiums will be higher (Hello, Aunt IRMAA!).

 Aunt IRMAA Follows the Money

 Don’t get us wrong, Max will be cordial with Aunt IRMAA, but he’s not going to be very happy.
-There is a solution.
+There's a solution.
 If she doesn’t think Max has much money, she’ll probably leave him alone.

 The only way that Aunt IRMAA pops into town is if Max’s MAGI gets too high.
 This is determined when you file your taxes with the IRS.
 The name of the game is to make sure your MAGI is below the applicable thresholds.

 Your situation may have changed significantly in the last two years (ever been through a pandemic?).
-If that’s the case, then you can request to have you’re the IRMAA determination reevaluated.
+If that’s the case, then you can request to have your IRMAA determination reevaluated.

-The SSA will send you a notice upon initial determination letting you know your costs as well as the process to appeal.
-You can appeal for things like a life changing event (LCE) such as a marriage, death of a spouse, divorce, or even significant changes in your work status.
+The SSA will send you a notice upon initial determination, outlining your costs and the process for appealing.
+You can appeal for things like a life changing event (LCE), such as a marriage, the death of a spouse, divorce, or even significant changes in your work status.

 There are other reasons to appeal the decision as well.
-If the IRS information used was incorrect, then you can appeal based on that.
+If the IRS information used was incorrect, then you can appeal for an adjustment.
 Regardless, if you think there has been a change or mistake in your IRMAA determination, reach out right away.

 Planning to Avoid Aunt IRMAA Entirely

-You’ll want to plan for Aunt IRMAA and keep her visits to a minimum.
-Looking long-term and paying close attention to your MAGI over time is best.
+You’ll want to plan for Aunt IRMAA and keep her visits to a minimum (or avoid them altogether).
+Looking long-term and paying close attention to your MAGI is best.
 This is especially important starting the year you’ll turn 63.
-Some tax-saving strategies like Roth conversions will inflate your income and affect your premiums.
+Some tax-saving strategies, like Roth conversions, can increase your income and affect your premiums.

 Required Minimum Distributions